 A renewed sense of purpose filled him, and an indomitable vigor surged throughout his sore muscles.
 Sharply increasing in speed, he hopped over and grabbed hold of a low hanging branch, bending it back to just before it snapped and letting it fly.

 He threw his boot at that monster’s forehead, hitting the hound’s nose.
-It knocked her back, making her whine with pain.
+It knocked her back, making her whine in hurt and annoyance.

 “Ouch!
 Jeez, you jerk!”